 Antique samplers were predominantly stitched by young girls in private schools, in the 200 year period between

-The Huber's large inventory emphasizes American and English antique samplers, silk embroideries
+The Huber's large inventory emphasizes American and English antique samplers, silk embroideries and related textiles.

-They have, and continue to assemble the best collections of antique samplers and needlework in America.
+They have, and continue to assemble, the best collections of antique samplers and needlework in America.
 They routinely

 advise major museums, historical societies and private collectors, and are consulted by the leading auction houses.

 They welcome inquiries from beginning collectors to the most advanced for either purchasing or selling.